 "Sure," I giggled as I lifted my head a began to gnaw on the edge of his jaw.
 "I'll be happy to make love again in the morning."

 He twitched against my body, giving his own need away.
 In spite of the fact that he apparently wanted to argue the point, I knew capitulation was not far away.

 I wished I would never sleep again.
 My hand went to pry itself between us to touch him, but he held it at bay, lacing the fingers in his own.

 "You'd rather watch me sleep?"
-I rocked myself against him refusing to be defeated.
+I kissed our entwined fingers and rocked myself against him refusing to be defeated.

 Edward trembled slightly then his eyes closed for a moment, steadying himself no doubt.
 When they opened, he replied.